s3yonsei/rewind_serverless/atc24_ae/README.md

 ## 3. Evaluation of REWIND

 The following section reproduces evaluations for Figure 5-10 in the paper.
-We first outline the experiments on REWIND's performance (Figure 6-10) and then describe how to profile REWIND's memory usage (Figure 5).
+We first outline the experiments on REWIND's performance (Figure 6-8) and then describe how to profile REWIND (Figure 5, 9, 10).

 Before getting start, OpenWhisk configuration is necessary if your system has multiple NUMA nodes.
 To check NUMA nodes, run next commands: